-Before taking Gabapentin make sure your doctor is aware of any other medications, including herbal remedies, you are taking.
+You should also inform your doctor of nurse of any other medications, including herbal remedies, you are taking.

-Please make sure you read the manufacturer's information leaflet that comes with Gabapentin before taking it.
+Make sure you read the manufacturer's information leaflet that comes with the Gabapentin before taking it.

 How to take Gabapentin

 Gabapentin comes as a tablet or capsule which should be taken at night, shortly before you go to bed.